good-bill-hunting/political_parser/readme.md

 <a href="#"><img alt="SciPy" src="https://img.shields.io/badge/SciPy-1560bd.svg?logo=scipy&logoColor=blue"></a>

 ## :scroll: Goal:
-We aquired legislative bills between 2001 and 2023.
+We acquired legislative bills between 2001 and 2023.
 Our goal is to identify bills that hit the political sweet spot.
-It aligns with the sponsor's political party and will recieve bipartisan support.
+It aligns with the sponsor's political party and will receive bipartisan support.

 ## :book: Data Dictionary:
 | Feature | Definition |